 Welcome to Dubrovnik, upon your arrival, you will be welcomed and transferred to your hotel.

-At 13:00, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
+We drive along beautiful southern coast of Croatia to Dubrovnik, another UNESCO World Heritage site and a city legendary for its well-preserved stone walls, and is often referred to as the 'Pearl of the Adriatic'.
+On arrival, head out on a guided walk along the city walls, enjoying views of the Adriatic Sea.
 You'll also visit Big Onofrio's Fountain, built by the European architect Onofrio della Cava in the 15th century to supply water to the city, the 13th century Franciscan monastery and the Sponza and Rector's Palaces.
-At the end of your journey, perhaps you'd prefer to simply unwind on a beach.

 After breakfast, our tour concludes with a transfer to Skopje airport.